Compositeness of hadron resonances in finite volume: Compositeness in finite volume

 It is instructive to compare the results with those in infinite volume in Refs.~\cite{Kamiya:2015aea,Kamiya:2016oao}.
 The compositeness~\eqref{eq:compositeness} and the elementariness~\eqref{eq:elementariness} can formally be obtained by replacing the loop function $G(E_{h})$ by $I_{\rm FV}(E^{(m)})$ in the corresponding expressions in infinite volume, where $E_{h}$ is a discrete eigenenergy.
 There, the functions $v(E)$ and $G(E)$ can be regarded as the interaction kernel and the loop function in the scattering amplitude

 The condition for the eigenenergy~\eqref{eq:IV1} can be obtained from the pole condition of $T(E)$ with the same replacement.
 An equivalent expression with Eq.~\eqref{eq:compositeness} was introduced in Ref.~\cite{Molina:2015uqp}, which was conjectured as the compositeness without the derivation.
-Here we explicitly derive this expression from the overlap with the wavefunction~\eqref{eq:compositenessdef}.
+Here we explicitly derive this expression from the overlap with the wave function~\eqref{eq:compositenessdef}.

 This framework can be generalized to the system coupled with $N$ two-body channels as in Refs.~\cite{Kamiya:2015aea,Kamiya:2016oao}.
 By introducing channel index $i=1,\dots,N$, the compositeness in channel $i$ is defined as